zacsketches/deployer-service/README.md

 ```bash
 curl http://$IP/health
 ```
-- [x] Add the central `/deploy` endpoint with base64 encoded parameter string equal to the service name and the repository uri for the container.
+- [x] Add the essential `/deploy` endpoint with base64 encoded parameter string equal to the service name and the repository uri for the container.
 Test with
 ```bash
 echo -n '{"service":"frontend","image":"123456789.dkr.ecr.us-west-2.amazonaws.com/frontend:latest"}' | base64
 ```